joschel7/eda-telemetry-lab/README.md

     You should see `Started` in the output.
 2. **Initialize the Lab Configuration:**

-    Run the provided `init.sh` script.
-When prompted, enter your EDA IP address.
-This will update files like `configs/prometheus/prometheus.yml`.
+    Run the provided `init.sh` which retrieves the EDA IP and sets it in the `configs/prometheus/prometheus.yml` files.

 3. **Deploy the containerlab:**